Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 ## Manifest commands

-Create a manifest file to register the model.
-Note that you can use the service create command which will perform the manifest creation (without you having to create it separately).

     create: Create an Operationalization Manifest.
 This command has two different sets of required arguments, depending on if you want to use previously registered model/s.
     list: List of manifests
     show: Show manifest details

-** Create manifest
+** Create manifest **

+Creates a manifest file to register the model.
+Note that you can use the service create command which will perform the manifest creation (without you having to create it separately).

 *az ml manifest create --manifest-name [your new manifest name] -f [path to code file] -r [runtime for the image e.g. scikit-py]*